Thinking about switching to a heat pump?

 Hey everyone!
 I live in a Victorian mid-terraced house, and I’m finally ready to replace my old storage heaters—it’s definitely time for an upgrade.
 I’ve managed to save some money and I’m trying to decide between installing a gas radiator or a heat pump.
 The £7.5k grant for heat pumps sounds really appealing, but I’ve come across some mixed reviews online.
 Additionally, my house has an EPC rating of E, so I’m concerned about how effective a heat pump would be.
 What are your thoughts?

-One thought on “Heat pump switch?”
+2 thoughts on “Heat pump switch?”

 1. Switching from storage heaters is definitely a step in the right direction for comfort and efficiency!
 Given the options you’ve mentioned—gas radiators or a heat pump—here are a few considerations to help you decide: